apiacademy/2017-06-rwcbook-nashville/cj-client/README.md

 Code samples for the RESTful Web Clients Cj Client sessions

-Run locally using node command line: +node app.js+
+Run locally using node command line: `node app.js`

-Load (from the Web browser) +http://localhost:8181/files/cj-client.html+
+Load (from the Web browser) `http://localhost:8181/files/cj-client.html`

 ### Exercises
-See the folder +/files/+ for a series of code exercies.
+See the folder `/files/` for a series of code exercies.

 #### Starter files: